020 7650 1200

 Lauren Chaplin

 Lauren has worked at Leigh Day since 2019, when she joined the firm as a trainee.
-Her first seat was in the personal injury department, assisting Vijay Ganapathy on asbestos claims.

 She undertook her second seat in the international department, under the supervision of Daniel Leader, and subsequently qualified into his team in September 2021.

-She has worked on the successful settlement of claims brought against Camellia Plc, in relation to the operations of its Kenyan subsidiary, and also those brought by Tanzanian nationals against Petra Diamonds Limited.
+She also worked on the successful settlement of claims brought against Camellia Plc, in relation to the operations of its Kenyan subsidiary, and those brought by Tanzanian nationals against Petra Diamonds Limited.

 She is co-secretary of the firm’s Green Committee.